China urges global crackdown on extremists' use of Internet

-UNITED NATIONS China called on Saturday for a worldwide crackdown on the use of the Internet by religious extremists and terrorists to stamp out their ability to communicate their ideas and raise funds.
+UNITED NATIONS, Sept 27 China called on Saturday for a worldwide crackdown on the use of the Internet by religious extremists and terrorists to stamp out their ability to communicate their ideas and raise funds.

 China's Foreign Minister Wang Yi made the remarks during the annual gathering of the 193-nation U.N.
 General Assembly in New York.